 I couldn't lift it more than an inch.

-But in many years of dealing with garage projects, I did not hesitate for a minute in determining that the springs on a garage door was something I did not want to handle.
+But in many years of dealing with garage projects, I did not hesitate for a minute in determining that the springs on a garage door were something I did not want to handle.
 Why?
 It's dangerous.
-Those springs are under an enormous amount of tension, and one slip up could easily cause serious injury.
+Those springs are under an enormous amount of tension, and one slip-up could easily cause serious injury.

 There are two types of springs used with garage doors.
 Extension springs are located above the tracks on both sides.
 The type on my garage were torsion springs, which are located above the garage door opening.
 Torsion springs are much harder to remove and replace than extension springs.
 (Learn about removing extension springs in this article.

 The danger is not the only reason to let a pro replace your torsion springs.
 Typical DIYers will have trouble figuring out what size of replacement springs to buy, and when they do figure this out, they may well have trouble finding a retailer willing to sell springs to an amateur.

 With a garage door that wouldn't open, and a repair job that I wouldn't be taking on, it was time to get on the phone.

 The garage door springs broke early Sunday afternoon -- typically not the best time to hunt for any kind of repair service.
 I knew about a couple of garage door repair pros around town, but I had never actually dealt with them.
 So, like just about everyone else these days, I jumped on the Internet.
 My first stop was Yelp, where I really didn't expect to find much help.
 Yelp can be as aggravating as it can be helpful, but in this case, a large number of reviewers sang the praises of one particular garage door outfit I'd never heard of.